 Nobunaga turns out to be this in Pokémon Conquest.
 He wants to conquer all of Raisen to summon Arceus, then wipe Arceus out, in order to put an end to the constant warfare plaguing the region.

 Lysandre, the leader of Team Flare wants to put an end to war and "make the world beautiful".
 Seems like a noble enough goal... until its revealed that his method of doing so involves reactivating an ancient super-weapon to destroy all humans and Pokemon who aren't a part of Team Flare, due to the world's limited resources and humanity's overpopulation.

 Raphael in the Soul Series.
 Essentially, the only person he cares about is his foster daughter, Amy, who was orphaned at a young age.
 However, thanks to being infected by Soul Edge, they're "different" from everyone else (effectively, they're vampires).
 Thus, he wants to use Soul Calibur to create a brand new world for himself and Amy, where they can live peacefully.
 But doing so involves infecting the entire world with their 'illness'...
 In order to find the sword, he had to leave Amy behind...

 Revan and Malak from the first game wanted to prepare the Republic for a war against the True Sith.
-Their method of doing this, waging war against the Republic, is the part they really should have thought more about.
+Their method of doing this was to conquer the passive Republic and replace it with something stronger.